jweezy24/CsProject3/SoftwareRequirements.md

 authors: Jack Broncato, Drew Mack, Jack West

-# Introduction
+# 1 Introduction

-# 1 Purpose
+# 1.1 Purpose
 This document is for the program Pong Online, a 2 player game of Pong playable over the internet.

-# 1.1 Document Conventions
+# 1.2 Document Conventions
 Priorities  for higher-level requirements are assumed to be inherited by detailed requirements.

-# 1.2 Intended Audience and Reading Suggestions
+# 1.3 Intended Audience and Reading Suggestions
 This document is intended for developers hoping to understand the program well enough to contribute functionality to it.

-# 1.3 Product Scope
+# 1.4 Product Scope
 The product Pong online is a program meant to connect people who want to play Pong to each other.
 The objective is to make a program that someone who wants to play Pong can boot up and connect to someone else to play against them.
 This program would give all the Pong players of the world enjoyment.

-# 1.4 References
+# 1.5 References
-No references at this point in time, but will likely look up syling guide for UI/Syncing.
+No references at this point in time, but will likely look up styling guide for UI, as well as examples of Syncing.

 # 2 Overall Description